HYF-Class20/HYF-Class-20/student-bios/osei-b4.md

 experience.
 I am ready to acquire the knowledge.
 I am very passionate about **IT** really want do more._

-# Things i like to do in my free time:
+# Things i like to do in my free time

 - Listering to music
 - Watching good movies,series and football